"""Negative Cycle Finder with constraints (neg_cycle_q.py)

 # Node must be hashable (used as dictionary keys)

-# Edge can be any type (but typically hashable)
+# Arc can be any type (but typically hashable)

 # Domain must support comparison and arithmetic operations (int, Fraction, float)